HomeArticle

 新智元2026-05-25 14:41

 Amazon has installed a meter on the AI tools provided to employees.
 The official statement says there is no performance assessment, but managers keep an eye on the leaderboard.
 Meta's internal leaderboard shows that 60 trillion tokens were burned in 30 days, and Mark Zuckerberg didn't make it into the top 250.
-However, Jellyfish data contradicts this: when the number of tokens used is increased by 10 times, the output only increases by 1 time.
-Who is fueling this absurd game?
+However, Jellyfish's data contradicts this: when using 10 times more tokens, the output only increases by one time.
+Who is fanning the flames of this absurd game?

-Is it becoming popular in big Silicon Valley companies to slack off using tokens?
+Is it becoming popular for big Silicon Valley companies to slack off using tokens?

 Recently, the UK's Financial Times reported that some Amazon employees are sitting at their desks, having an internal AI tool called MeshClaw run tasks that are completely unnecessary.